Substra/substra/README.md

     $ pip install -e .[test]

-If you'd like to run all tests for this project (*assuming you've written some*), you would run the following command:
+If you'd like to run all tests for this project, you would run the following command:

     $ python setup.py test